Mechanic Shop Femme may earn a small commission on purchases made through this post.

 Check your battery and fluids

 It’s super easy to have your repair shop check your fluid levels and battery while you’re getting other things looked over.
 You don’t want to wake up after a restful sleep ready to get on the road only to find that the car doesn’t start or find a puddle of fluid underneath it.

 Most standard fuel engines have several kinds of fluids helping keep everything running right.
 For example coolant, power steering fluid, engine and transmission oil, and more.
 Shops often offer this service as part of an oil change service, but ask to make sure.

 Road trips can be some of the most memorable vacations for all the best reasons.
 Use the tips above to be prepared and make sure your car is as ready as you are to make the trip.

 Are you thinking of buying a new to you vehicle this summer?
-I’m partnering with financial expert Ary Michelle to bring you all the car buying info you need.
+I’m teaching a class to bring you all the car buying information you need.
 You’ll have the expertise on both the car and the financial side of car buying.
 This class will sell out, is 100% virtual, and recorded live, so even if the dates don’t work for you definitely register!